FREQUENTLY ASKED QUESTIONS

 The Passover Food Drive began in 1983 when members of National Council of Jewish Women of Canada, Toronto Section (NCJWC-TS) observed that there were some members of their community in need of food during Passover.

 With the thought that all those within our community should be able to celebrate Passover with dignity and pride, the Passover Food Drive was born.
-In 1983, 25 Kosher for Passover food boxes were packed and delivered and today we deliver over 2500 boxes.
-It is an all-inclusive community based program, which involves children and adults alike in over 500 volunteer positions.
+In 1983, 25 Kosher for Passover food boxes were packed and delivered.
+Today we deliver over 2500 boxes.
+Until the recent past, it was an all-inclusive community based program, which involved children and adults alike in over 500 volunteer positions.

-The miracle of the Passover Food Drive is the community involvement – schools and community food donations, sponsors and financial donors all make this an inclusive community project.
+The miracle of the Passover Food Drive is the community involvement – in the past, schools and community food donations, sponsors and financial donors all made this an inclusive community project.
 Passover Food Drive is the largest of its kind in Canada.
 We work together with social service agencies and charitable organizations to provide necessary food boxes to members of the Jewish community who would otherwise not be able to celebrate Passover.

 Monetary donations are vital to the Passover Food Drive.
 It would not be possible without the generous support of our corporate partners and individual financial donors in our community.
 The cost of Kosher for Passover Food is prohibitive and 90% of the food is purchased at wholesale prices.